ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

 My goal is to give you tools and feedback that have been shown to reduce mental workload and make projects more manageable.
 I want you to be able to free some time to reflect on our own data science practices.

+I don't necessarily want to you to use TDD everywhere.
+But it is one the fundamentals of software engineering, and like any basic move, one should master it before claiming they don't need it.

-A basic understanding of the properties around testing is probably the best chance we have to integrate quality into data science.
+Mastering the fundamentals of testing is probably the best chance we have to integrate quality into data science.
-This will allow us, and also be required, in order to kill dangerous or useless projects as soon as possible and select the ones that should live.
+This much needed desire for quality will allow us to kill dangerous or useless projects from the start and select the ones that should live.
-We are definitely going to need it if we want to do anything remotely useful in our society.
+We are definitely going to require that if we want to do anything remotely useful in our society.

-We will see next time the specifics around testing in data science, but in the meantime, let's keep in mind:
+And for that, we will see next time the specifics of testing in data science, but in the meantime, let's keep in mind:

 > Primum Non Nocere